Think of the Metric List as a basecamp for your metrics. Here you can see all your metrics in one place and keep informed on their progress.

 - The name of the metric view (if applicable).
 (This displays at the top of the window.)

 - The name of the source metric.
-Clicking this link for a metric on a dashboard opens the metric in its explore view.
+Clicking this link for a metric opens the metric in a new tab.

 - The metric’s owner